Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 - Assigned time ranges within which they are valid
 - Set as default signature for new mails, or for replies and forwards (signatures only)
 - Set as default OOF message for internal or external recipients (OOF messages only)
-- Set in Outlook Web for the currently logged-on user
+- Set in Outlook Web for the currently logged on user
 - Centrally managed only or exist along user created signatures (signatures only)
 - Copied to an alternate path for easy access on mobile devices not directly supported by this script (signatures only)